andresni/NYP/README.md

-(1) Brain Signalling Group, Department of Physiology, Institute of Basic Medical Sciences, University of Oslo, Oslo, Norway (2) Department of Biomedical and Clinical Sciences "Luigi Sacco" University of Milan, Milan, Italy (3) Faculty of Science and Technology, Norwegian University of Life Sciences, Ås, Norway (4) Institute for Neuroscience (INM-6), Jülich Research Centre, Jülich, Germany (5) Krembil Centre for Neuroinformatics, CAMH, Toronto, Canada (6) Blue Brain Project, EPFL, Geneva, Switzerland
+(1) Brain Signalling Group, Department of Physiology, Institute of Basic Medical Sciences, University of Oslo, Oslo, Norway

+(2) Department of Biomedical and Clinical Sciences "Luigi Sacco" University of Milan, Milan, Italy

+(3) Faculty of Science and Technology, Norwegian University of Life Sciences, Ås, Norway

+(4) Institute for Neuroscience (INM-6), Jülich Research Centre, Jülich, Germany

+(5) Krembil Centre for Neuroinformatics, CAMH, Toronto, Canada

+(6) Blue Brain Project, EPFL, Geneva, Switzerland

 (7) Wisconsin Institute for Sleep and Consciousness, University of Wisconsin-Madison, USA

 ***Addendum:***

 To use certain neuron models necessary for succesfully running the attached "ht_model" you'll need to add certain neuron models to your local NEST installation.

-Step 1: copy&replace the contents of the "NEST_neuron_models" folder into your pre-compiled NEST folder structure.
+Copy&replace the contents of the "NEST_neuron_models" folder into your pre-compiled NEST folder structure.
 That is, the "models" and "nestkernel" subfolders should be copied into your NEST source folder.
 Accept any prompts for replacement.
 Then run your standard installation routine.

+To verify that everything has worked corretly (in python):

+import nest

-To verify that everything has worked corretly (in python): import nest nest.GetDefaults("ht_neuron_sh") -> should print a range of neuron parameters.
+nest.GetDefaults("ht_neuron_sh") -> should print a range of neuron parameters.